quadion/cocoapods-thumbs/README.md

 cocoapods-thumbs is a simple implementation of a graylist (whitelist + blacklist) for Podspecs.

-When run, cocoapods will check either the full Podfile or a single Podspec against votes stored in a server and report them back to the user.
+When run, CocoaPods will check either the full Podfile or a single Podspec against votes stored in a server and report them back to the user.

 The server needs only to return a JSON (with a syntax similar to the one available at https://github.com/quadion/thumbs/blob/master/list.json).